-^{} You certainly do not need to read every page of parts I and II before delving into the HP-15C Advanced Functions if you are already familiar with HP calculators.
-The use of SOLVE and \underline{B} requires a knowledge of HP-15C programming.
+You certainly do not need to read every part of the manual before delving into Part III: HP 15c Advanced Functions if you are already familiar with HP calculators.
+The use of SOLVE and 3 requires a knowledge of HP 15c programming.